brooth/jeta-site/mysite/home/markdown/inject.md

     <h2>Dependency Injection</h2>
 </div>

 Dependency injection is the most powerful part of `Jeta` .
-Besides of the common features, it offers you some useful features:
+Besides of the commontly used `DI` features, it offers some extra:

 * Inject entities with parameters
 * Extend the entities

-However let's start with a simple case:
+###MetaHelper

+Before we start, we should define the helper method, we'll be inject with:

+    :::java
+    public static void inject(Object master) {
+        new InjectController(metasitory, master).inject(scope);
+    }

+Please, read [this](/guide/meta-helper) article first, if you have questions about `MetaHelper`.

+<a name="MetaEntity"></a>
 ### MetaEntity

+However, let's start with a simple case:

     :::java
     @MetaEntity